 If you’re one of the millions of 99ers then you’ve probably been unemployed for about 2 years.
 While being unemployed can give some workers access to weekly benefits, that unemployment income usually is not enough to pay their basic expenses and their debt obligations.
 Because of this debtors who have remained unemployed for a year or more find that their credit scores suffer and that they are subjected to a barrage of creditor calls and letters amongst other more harsh collection tactics such as lawsuits.
-Below are some of the other dilemmas that long-term unemployed debtors face and what they can do to overcome these challenges.

 - Unemployed debtors who are unable to make minimum payments on their credit cards and other debts are hit with harsh penalty fees and even lawsuits.
 Even if a creditor knows that they cannot collect on a judgment, they will still file a lawsuit in the hopes that they can enforce the judgment once the debtor becomes employed again.
 Debtors facing aggressive creditors and lawsuits should not ignore the problems.
 If a lawsuit is being filed, the debtor may want to consider bankruptcy to protect their assets now and their future income.
 The bankruptcy will stop the lawsuit, prevent a judgment, discharge the debt and prevent the creditor from going after the debtor’s income in the future.